near/docs/docs/2.develop/contracts/basics.md

 :::info Using external libraries

 As a general rule of thumb for Rust, anything that supports `wasm32-unknown-unknown` will be compatible with your smart contract.
-However, we do have a size limit for a compiled binary of a contract which is ~4.19 MB so it is possible that certain large libraries will not be compatible.
+However, we do have a size limit for a compiled contract binary which is ~4.19 MB, so it is possible that certain large libraries will not be compatible.

 :::